 The US forces earmarked for the occupation of Tientsin were also greeted warmly.
 The first unit of the III Amphibious Corps to see action in its new theatre was Lieutenant Colonel John J. Gormley’s 1/7th Marines, although the battalion did not become actively involved in combat.
 On 1 October the battalion departed Taku to the port of Chinwangtao, which was the railway terminal for the shipment of coal from the Tangshan mining area.
 Here Japanese troops were engaged in desultory fighting with the communist forces, which held most of the surrounding area.
 Gormley was able to halt this fighting by ordering his own men to take over the town’s perimeter defences from what the communists called the 'puppet troops'.

-Co-operation between the Americans and the communists did not last long, however, and by the end of the month the latter had started to sabotage the rail lines to Chinwangtao and also to ambush US-controlled trains.
+Co-operation between the Americans and the communists did not last long, however, and by the end of the month the latter had started to sabotage the railway lines to Chinwangtao and also to ambush US-controlled trains.
 Chinwangtao was soon one of the centres of communist resistance to the US occupation.

 Most of the Japanese military personnel in Hopeh province surrendered to US forces within days of the latter’s arrival.
 On 6 October Rockey accepted the surrender of 50,000 Japanese at Tientsin.
 Four days later another 50,000 surrendered to General Lien Ching-sun, Chiang’s personal representative in northern China.
 Most of the Japanese were then concentrated in bivouacs and barracks near the coast, but for lack of adequate manpower the Japanese in many of their outlying positions were ordered to remain on guard duty until they could be relieved by nationalist or US forces.